Date of Degree

 Strength, Power, Functional Limitations, Disability, Aged

 x, 133 pages

 Includes bibliographical references (pages 122-132).

 Copyright 2006 Michael Leonard Puthoff

 Puthoff, Michael Leonard.
-"The relationship between impairments in muscle performance, functional limitations, and disability in older adults." dissertation, University of Iowa, 2006.
+"The relationship between impairments in muscle performance, functional limitations, and disability in older adults."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.